 There is no such thing as real wealth in this world.
 Wealth is only a notion because physically we are nobody.
 If we scientifically examine the personalities of a rich man and a poor man, we will find no difference.
 The millionaire and the beggar are biologically the same, but notionally they are different.
 Really we cannot possess anything; it is only our notion of possession, because the world does not belong to anybody.

 These days, people do unrighteous deeds as if they are common deeds of the world, but they have to be paid for.
-They are opposed to the laws of nature, opposed to the laws of God, and it is these erroneous deeds, erroneous thoughts, feelings and actions of ours that makes us enter into the cycle of transmigration, births and deaths.
+They are opposed to the laws of nature, opposed to the laws of God, and it is these erroneous deeds, erroneous thoughts, feelings and actions of ours that makes us enter into the cycle of transmigration, birth and death.

 So, coming into contact with objects of the world is not the solution to our problems.
 Radios and transistors cannot make us happy.
 Relations cannot make us happy.
 Money cannot make us happy.
 Traveling cannot make us happy.
 Nothing of the kind.
 All these will lead to sorrow one day or the other.
 We must be cautious about this.
 We have to read the history of the world and learn what has happened to all mighty men who trod this earth.